mclueppers/hockeypuck/README.md

 # About

+Copyright 2012-2025 Casey Marshall and the Hockeypuck Contributors.
-Copyright 2024, The Hockeypuck Developers; see CONTRIBUTORS and LICENSE for details.
+See CONTRIBUTORS and LICENSE for details.